 What do you think?

 Have you ever skied somewhere off the beaten track?
 I love trying resorts in different places and have my eye on returning to Japan.
 I am also keen to ski in Iran and China.
 How about you?
-I’d love to know if you have skied in Korea or somewhere different I should be considering.
+I’d love to know if you have skied in South Korea or somewhere different I should be considering.